computational-imaging/opticalCNN/README.md

 Other code:
 - jupyter notebooks are useful for visualization, but in the current state they rely on files that may not be added yet
 - other scripts are added, but they are not completely demo-ready
+- the core code for hybrid two-layer networks have "hybrid" in the filename

 Downloads:
 - quickdraw-16 training dataset: https://drive.google.com/file/d/1nD5NhRfEqiDao2FWX4X54uPnQWAyusyG/view?usp=sharing (the test dataset is already in the assets folder)